namratapradhan/log-analyzer-anonymizer/README.md

 To run this tool
 >>> node log-anonymize-tool.js .\api.log .\api-new.log

-In this example, api.log file must be int he same folder as the log-anonymize-tool.js and the api-new.log file will also be created in the same folder.
+In this example, api.log file must be in the same folder as the log-anonymize-tool.js and the api-new.log file will also be created in the same folder.